-Mochi is run entirely by an incredible staff of volunteers who believe in our mission, ranging from college students to recent grads in the workforce.
-We are always looking to add to our team with editors, writers, designers, marketing representatives, and more.
-The volunteer positions require anywhere from one to five hours a month, depending on our publishing schedule.
-We ask for a one-year commitment, especially in the more senior roles, though exceptions can be made.
+Mochi is run entirely by an incredible staff of volunteers who believe in our mission, ranging from students to professionals.
+We are always looking to add to our editorial, business, and design teams.
+Our volunteer positions require anywhere from one to five hours a week, depending on our publishing schedule.
+We ask for a one-year commitment, especially in more senior roles, though exceptions can be made.
 Mochi does not have an office space, so most communication takes place online.
 We welcome all applications, and selected applicants will interview with a Mochi representative.

-To apply to any of our open positions, please send your resume and a cover letter answering the following questions to firstname.lastname@example.org.
+To apply to any of our open positions, please send your resume and responses to email@example.com.

 Which position are you applying for?